Diffusion Models with Double Guidance: Generate with aggregated datasets: Problem Setting and Preliminaries

-Here, $\lambda_1$, also called the gradient scale, is a manually chosen hyperparameter to regulate the strength of the conditioning during the generation process.
-The selection of $\lambda_1$ depends on the specific requirements of the task, such as the desired balance between conditional fidelity and sample quality.
-A larger $\lambda_1$ enforces stronger adherence to the condition $C_1$, but resulting in reduced sample quality.
+Here, $\lambda_1$, referred to as the guidance scale, is a hyperparameter that controls the strength of condition during generation.
+Its choice depends on the specific task and reflects a trade-off between conditional fidelity and sample quality: larger values of $\lambda_1$ enforce stronger adherence to the condition $C_1$ but may degrade sample quality.

-When $X_0$ and $C_1$ satisfy a function-mapping relationship (\ref{eq_function_map}), Chung et al.~\cite{chung_diffusion_inverse} proposed a technique known as Diffusion Posterior Sampling (DPS), where the mapping function $f_1$ is assumed to be known and operates on the posterior mean $\mathbb{E}\left[ X_0 | X_t \right]$ derived via Tweedie projection:
+When $X_0$ and $C_1$ satisfy the function-mapping relationship in (\ref{eq_function_map}), \citet{chung_diffusion_inverse} proposed Diffusion Posterior Sampling (DPS).
+In DPS, the mapping function $f_1$ is assumed to be known and operates on the posterior mean $\mathbb{E}\left[ X_0 | X_t \right]$ obtained via Tweedie projection: